Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 So where do you look for these mythical “great businesses?”
 Start with what you know and with what you love.
 If you don't understand a business as if you owned the company, stop and move on to the next company.
 This is the most important, and perhaps the easiest to overlook, part of Rule 1 investing.

-When you think of buying stocks, think of it as you purchasing the entire business.
-Once you find a business that you love, your next step is to research the company inside and out, by reading 10-K reports and any articles you can get your hands on.
+When you think of buying stocks, think of it as purchasing the entire business.
+Once you find a business that you love, your next step is to research the company inside and out.
+Read their 10-K reports and any articles you can get your hands on.

 2. Moat - Find a Business That Has a Competitive Advantage

-If the company is truly wonderful, it will be around in 20 because it has a competitive advantage that no one can touch.
+If the company is truly wonderful, it will be around in twenty years because it has a competitive advantage that no one can touch.
 A company without one will fall prey to other companies.

 For more info on Moats, I've created a downloadable guide to the 5 types of competitive advantages your investments can have.